furious-programming/TreeStructInfo/README.md

 node              - opens the header of standard node declaration end node          - ends the standard node body

-tree              - opens the header of link declaration as node           - stands before the virtual node name in mode           - stands before the set of linking modes

 ref attr          - opens the header of referencing attribute declaration ref node          - opens the headers of referencing node declaration and definition end ref node      - ends the referencing node body
 ```

 Keywords and key phrases can be made up only of lowercase letters.
-To describe the syntax of text configuration files used are also several strings:
+To describe the syntax of text configuration files used is also one value-string:

 ```
 "2.0"      - the value of the format version

-"text"     - mode indicating the inclusion of a text file "binary"   - mode indicating the inclusion of a binary file "read"     - mode indication inclusion of the file for read only "write"    - mode indicating inclusion of the file for read and write
 ```

 a small number of special characters: